timlohse1104/tilloh.dev/README.md

 The backend is a REST API that powers the frontend.
 It consists of generated identifiers for user sessions and a key-value store to store link information.

 The backend is built with NestJS.

+## Development

+Before committing changes it is necessary to fix all linting errors.
+Cloning this repository will automatically install a pre-commit hook that will run the linter before committing changes!